Feb 28, 2026

 Pay Attention to Overlooked Contract Provisions

-Texas provides no statutory cooling-off period for vehicle purchases completed at licensed dealerships once executed, the agreement is binding.
-Scrutinize clauses on arbitration that may restrict legal recourse, policies for returns or exchanges (rarely included unless specifically arranged), and conditions for canceling service contracts.
-Review insurance requirements and GAP insurance explanations thoroughly.
-The Texas Attorney General’s consumer guidance frequently highlights these potential pitfalls.
-If terms appear unclear or pressured, pause and seek explanation.
-Verbal assurances regarding complimentary maintenance, additional keys, or small repairs?
-Insist they appear in writing, often as a separate “due bill.”
-Neglecting these elements amid the excitement of driving away remains a frequent source of regret.
+Texas provides no statutory cooling-off period for vehicle purchases completed at licensed dealerships, once the agreement is executed, it’s binding.
+Scrutinize any arbitration clauses that may restrict legal recourse, policies on returns or exchanges (rarely included unless specifically arranged), and conditions for canceling service contracts.
+Review insurance requirements and any GAP insurance explanation thoroughly.
+If terms appear unclear or you feel pressured, pause and ask for clarification before signing.
+Any verbal assurances about complimentary maintenance, additional keys, or minor repairs should appear in writing, often as a separate “due bill.”
+Overlooking these details in the excitement of driving away is one of the most common sources of post-purchase regret.

 Frequently Asked Questions